Thursday, 1 May 2025

 Thursday, 13 March 2025

 Summary of "Outcaste: A Memoir" by Narendra Jadhav.
-Part I
+Part I - "Up Against the Bondage"

 Outcaste: A Memoir is a memoir written by Narendra Jadhav which records the struggles of Jadhav family against caste oppression in Maharashtra.
 The narrative features his father’s unbending spirit to survive caste discrimination, glimpses of dalit cultural life, the inspiration of Ambedkarite thought in articulating dalit resistance and the journey of the family towards success.
-The book is divided into four parts; Part I - Up Against the Bondage, Part II- Towards Freedom, Part III- The Struggle and Part IV- The Making of the Second Generation.
+The book is divided into four parts; Part I - Up Against the Bondage, Part II- Towards Freedom, Part III- The Struggle and Part IV - Making of the Second Generation.

 Part I - UP AGAINST THE BONDAGE